dotnet-architecture/eShopModernizing/README.md

 - Local build and deployment in dev PC with Visual Studio and Docker for Windows
 - Azure Container Instances (ACI)
 - Regular Windows Server 2016 VM (Virtual Machine)
-- AKS-Kubernetes orchestrator cluster
+- AKS Kubernetes orchestrator cluster
-- Service Fabric orchestrators cluster
-- Azure App Service with Windows Containers support
+- Azure Web App for Containers (Windows Containers)

 All those mentioned environments can be deployed into Azure cloud (as explained in the Wiki) but you can also deploy all those environments into on-premises servers or even in other public clouds.